aghstrategies/com.aghstrategies.invoiceme/README.md

 This Extension
 --------------

-Creates a print invoice link on the Thank You page for pending pay later contributions that allows the user to download/print an invoice from the Thank You page.
+Whenever a pending pay later contribution is successfully created by a logged in user (front or back end) this extension creates a yellow box with a link to print an invoice.

+Configuration: enable this extension and the permission "CiviCRM: view my invoices Allow users to view/ download their own invoices".